nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 The `codePointAt()` method returns the same value as the `charCodeAt()` method unless it operates on non-BMP characters.
 The first character in `text` is non-BMP and is therefore comprised of two code units, meaning the `length` property is 3 rather than 2.
 The `charCodeAt()` method returns only the first code unit for position 0, but `codePointAt()` returns the full code point even though the code point spans multiple code units.
 Both methods return the same value for positions 1 (the second code unit of the first character) and 2 (the `"a"` character).

-Calling the `codePointAt()` method on a character is the easiest way to determine if that character is represented by one or two code points.
+Calling the `codePointAt()` method on a character is the easiest way to determine if that character is represented by one or two code units.
 Here's a function you could write to check:

 ```js
 function is32Bit(c) {